MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ### [GitHub Connect](#tab/GitHub)

 If you select GitHub, you need to sign in to your GitHub account.
 Select **Add account** if it's your first time signing in from Fabric, or select one of the accounts listed.
-After you sign in, select **Authorize** to allow Fabric to access your GitHub account.
+After you sign in, select **Connect** to allow Fabric to access your GitHub account.

 :::image type="content" source="./media/git-get-started/github-first-connect.png" alt-text="Screenshot of GitHub integration window without any existing accounts to select.":::

 If it's the first time connecting, you need to <a href="https://docs.github.com/authentication/keeping-your-account-and-data-secure/about-authentication-to-github" target="_blank">Authorize</a> your GitHub user.
 Provide the following information:

-- *Display name* - must be unique for each user
+- *Display name* - must be unique for each GitHub user
 - *Personal access token* - <a href="https://docs.github.com/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens" target="_blank">your classic or fine-grained personal access token</a>
 - *Repository URL* (optional) - If you don't enter a URL, you can connect to any repo you have access to.
 If you enter a URL, you can only connect to this repository.